vstradaa/MIT-6.001.x/Week One/06.04.2020/notes.md

 else:
     print('z is least')
 ```
-elif means to check if another condition is true.
+<code>elif</code> means to check if another condition is true.
 Remember else is for the false (last option)

 You can have an if and an else; you can also have an if, one or multiple elif's, and an else.